-The Nonprofit Enterprise and Self-sustainability Team (NESsT) is an international nonprofit organization that works to solve critical social problems in emerging market countries by developing and supporting social enterprises that strengthen civil society organizations' (CSOs1) financial sustainability and maximize their social impact2.
+The Nonprofit Enterprise and Self-sustainability Team (NESsT) is an international nonprofit organization that works to strengthen the financial independence of civil society organizations (CSOs)1 dedicated to systemic social change2.
 NESsT believes that through social enterprise, some CSOs can both advance their missions and increase their long-term sustainability by generating their own, untied resources to supplement support from external donors.
-NESsT envisions an alternative global marketplace dedicated to social change and social justice - a marketplace more responsive to the needs of local communities, local producers, and marginalized people.
+NESsT envisions an alternative global marketplace dedicated to social change and social justice - a marketplace more responsive to the needs of local communities, local producers, and marginalized people

 NESsT fulfills its mission through four distinct but interrelated lines of work: NESsT University, the NESsT Venture Fund, NESsT Consulting, and NESsT Marketplace.
 NESsT University promotes innovation, accountability and leadership in the field of social enterprise.
 The NESsT Venture Fund (NVF) provides financial and capacity-building support to a select portfolio of social enterprises owned and operated by CSOs in Central Europe and Latin America.
 NESsT Consulting provides professional training and consulting services in social enterprise development to clients worldwide.
 NESsT Marketplace offers an on-line shopping portal for social enterprise products and services.
 NESsT currently operates out of its two regional offices in Santiago, Chile and in Budapest, Hungary and a representational office located in San Francisco, USA.